(Re-posted from 1-21-13)

 Dan Bankhead was the first black pitcher in Major League Baseball history.
 He also is the answer to another trivia question: “Who was the first black player to hit a home run in his first AB in Major League baseball?”
 The answer – Dan Bankhead – who hit a home run off Fritz Ostermueller of the Pittsburgh Pirates on his first swing in the big leagues.

-Daniel Robert Bankhead died from cancer one day shy of 56.
+Sadly, Daniel Robert Bankhead died from cancer one day shy of his 56th birthday.